Armani-T/Caesium/README.md

 # Caesium README

-Caesium is a simple language for evaluating expressions from Boolean algebra.
-I tried to make it as compatible as possible with other programming languages.
-I built it to run my Boolean expressions when prototyping complex if statements.
+Caesium is a simple language built to evaluate Boolean algebra.

 ## Installation

-1. Ensure that you have a working version of python3 (If not, you can get it from the [official site](https://www.python.org/)).
-Any python version >= 3.4 should work.
+1. Ensure that you have a working version of python3 (If you don't, you can get it from the [official site](https://www.python.org/)).
+Any python version ≥ 3.4.3 should work.
-2. Just clone the repo using `git clone`.
+2. Clone the repo using `git clone` or download it as a zip file and unzip it anywhere in your file system.
-3. Install the dependencies by navigating to the project's root folder and running `pip install -r requirements.txt`.
+3. Navigate to the project's root folder and run `pip install -r requirements.txt` to install the dependencies.
-4. **This step should only be followed if you know what you're doing**.
-Add a line in your shell's rcfile saying `alias caesium="%PATH_TO_PROJECT%/caesium.py"` and replace `%PATH_TO_PROJECT%` with the absolute path to the project's root folder.
-You should now be able to start the prompt by running `caesium` from your shell.
+4. Add the `./caesium.py` file to your `PATH` (**This step is optional**).

 ## Usage

 ### Starting the Prompt

 You can start the prompt by running `caesium`.
-Please note that this route only works if you followed Step 3 of the Installation guide.
+Please note that this route can only work if you follow Step 4 of the [Installation guide](#Installation).

-You may also start it by running `python3 ./caesium.py` from the root directory of the project.
+You can also start the prompt by navigating to the root directory of this project and running `python3 caesium.py`.

 Example:

 ```
 $ caesium
-caesium v0.3.6 running on linux.
+caesium v0.4.0 running on win32.
-Press Ctrl+C to exit.
+Press Ctrl+C or type "exit" to quit.
 Cs>
 ```

+If you want to close the interpreter now, skip down [here](#Exiting) to learn how to.

+### Expressions

+An expression is any valid piece of code which returns a value.
+Expressions are evaluated right to left unless brackets (`()`) are used.
+If brackets are used, they are evaluated from the innermost to the outermost pair.

-### Values
+#### Values

-There are only 2 builtin values: `True` and `False` (or `1` and `0`).
-The language is case-insensitive so you can write them however you want.
+There are only 2 built-in values: `True` and `False` (or `1` and `0` respectively).
+Caesium is case-insensitive they will work both in upper and lower case.

-There is also the `random` keyword which randomly chooses to be either `True` or `False` every time it's used.
+There is also the `random` keyword which randomly evaluates to either `True` or `False` every time it's used.

 ```
 Cs> TRUE